Learn how you can get involved!

 Rebuilding Haiti one individual, family, and community at a time.

-We will not rebuild Haiti overnight as there is much work to be done.
-Communities throughout the country are afflicted by a lack of education, poor health, housing insecurities, and more.
+We will not rebuild Haiti overnight, as we must do much work.
+Communities throughout the country lack access to education, are fraught with poor health, face housing and food insecurities, and more.
 However, we believe that step by step, and with each other’s help, we can accomplish dreams beyond the imaginable.

 Manman’s story